-Amounts receivable from customers, non-customers, and affiliates are for services provided which are carried at cost, less any provision for loss.
-These amounts are recognized at the amount owed to the Company, less any provisions where it is not probable that the full amount will be collected.
+Amounts receivable from customers, non-customers, and affiliates are for services provided which are carried at amortized cost, less any provision for credit loss.
+These amounts are recognized at the amount owed to the Company, less any credit provisions where it is not probable that the full amount will be collected.

 Receivables from customers and non-customers consist of amounts receivable from clearing and execution services provided, and the net market value of open option contracts.
 Customers represent parties with whom the funds received and owed are required to be segregated from the Company's other assets.
 Non-customers are related parties and other broker-dealers whose funds are not required to be segregated.
 The Company records an allowance for doubtful accounts against receivables that are aged greater than 12 months.
 The receivable balance is written off either partially or in full when management concludes that there is no reasonable expectation of recovery.
-As of March 31, 2020, the Company held an allowance for doubtful accounts of \$23,902,408.
+As at March 31, 2023, the allowance for doubtful accounts was immaterial.